 exhibits, select pieces of equipment in the collection are restored and operated throughout the year to demonstrate steam and early gasoline

-our visit to the museum we travel north through Reno and on to Portola, home to the Western Pacific Railroad Museum which has the largest
+visit to the museum we travel north through Reno and on to Portola, home to the Western Pacific Railroad Museum which has the largest collection

-collection of diesel engines in North America.
+of diesel engines in North America.
 Upon arrival we check-in at the Sierra Motel.
-In the evening we are invited over to Chris Skow’s
+In the evening we are invited over to Chris Skow’s home for a

-home for a Mexican Buffet all you can eat dinner out on the deck.
-Chris will have his garden scale model trains running in the gardens and you
+Mexican Buffet all you can eat dinner out on the deck.
+Chris will have his garden scale model trains running in the gardens and you can inspect his

 Overnight: Sierra Motel, Portola, California.
 Lunch and dinner included.